huilingh/assignment-2/README.md

 - [Shooting victims](https://www.opendataphilly.org/dataset/shooting-victims)
 - [L+I Violations](https://www.opendataphilly.org/dataset/licenses-and-inspections-violations)

+and many more...

 For OpenDataPhilly datasets, data files can be downloaded in the form of CSV files.

 ### Part 3.2: Exploring and generating the charts

-From within a Jupyter notebook, you should explore the datasets generating visualizations of different aspects of the data.
+From within a Jupyter notebook, you should explore the datasets and generate charts visualizing different aspects of the data.

 **Requirements:**